CircuitSetup/Remote/README.md

   If connecting to http://dtmremote.local fails due to a name resolution error, you need to find out the Remote's IP address: Power up and fake-power-up the Remote and hold the Calibration button for 2 seconds.
 The Remote will display its current IP address (a. - b. - c. - d).
 Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as displayed on the Remote) in order to enter the Config Portal.

-In the main menu, click on "Setup" to configure your Remote.
+In the main menu, click on "Settings" to configure your Remote.

 | [<img src="img/cps-frag.png">](img/cp_setup.png) |
 |:--:|